ThunderFly-aerospace/TFRPM01/doc/tindie.md

 ## Sensor probe
+The sensing element is also not included in the TFRPM01 sensor package.
+We sell and have tested the following two probes, which can be directly connected to the TFRPM01 sensor board:

-  * Hall probe with flange
+  * Hall probe with flange ~~[Buy at Tindie]()~~
-  * Omnipolar magnetic and reflective optical probe [TFPROBE01](https://github.com/ThunderFly-aerospace/TFPROBE01)
+  * Omnipolar magnetic and reflective optical probe [TFPROBE01](https://github.com/ThunderFly-aerospace/TFPROBE01) [Buy at Tindie](https://www.tindie.com/products/thunderfly/tfprobe-ir-and-magnetic-probe-for-rpm-measurement/)

+## Versions
+The product is gradually evolving and improving based on user requirements.
+Currently (as of 05/2023), the TFRPM01D revision is being shipped.
+In the development process, we strive to maintain backwards compatibility, for example by keeping the same form factor and communication interface.
+TFRPM01D (as of 05/2023)

+ * Added an LED indicating sensor power supply
+ * Improved PCB layout